veloren/site/content/welcome.md

 ### Mac OS

 While Veloren does run on Mac OS, we don't currently produce builds for the platform.
-You can build Veloren from source yourself using the instructions in [The Book](https://book.veloren.net)
+You can build Veloren from source yourself using the instructions in [the book](https://book.veloren.net).

 ## 0.1.0